Following the cancellation of the 2020 Show, the 2021 Kent County Show will be on Friday 9, Saturday 10 and Sunday 11 July.

 Children’s wristbands will be given out at the gates for parents and guardians to write their emergency contact number on so if the child is lost they can be contacted.

-Lost children should be taken to the security control, stand 301, located behind the Show Office.
+Lost children should be taken to the security control, located behind the Show Office.

-Well behaved dogs are allowed, but must be kept on a short lead (Dogs are unfortunately not permitted inside the Maidstone Exhibition Hall or the Clive Emson Conference Centre and any marquee which contains food).
-No dogs are allowed in the cattle marquees, sheep lines nor the goat marquee.
+Dogs are welcome at the Kent County Show, but must be kept on a short lead.
+We have lots of activities for dogs to participate in.
+Dogs are unfortunately not permitted inside the Maidstone Exhibition Hall, the cattle marquees, sheep lines and the goat marquee.